-Grace and peace flow from the Father, from the seven spirits, and from Jesus Christ.
-While apo, ‘from,’ normally takes the genitive, ‘who is and who was and who is to come’ is nominative, as if the whole phrase is a name.
-God told Moses that his name was (Heb. ehyeh, Ex 3:14f), encompassing all time.
-Now the future is distinguished from the past by the fact of his coming.
-God himself is coming.
-Some take the greeting to be trinitarian, but if so, it is disconcerting that the Spirit should be sevenfold.
-And why is the throne ascribed only to the first of the three?
-The New Testament is emphatic that God is one (Mark 12:29-32, John 17:3, Rom 16:27, I Cor 8:6, Gal 3:20, Eph 4:6, I Tim 2:5, 6:15f, Heb 2:11, Jude 25), confirming the shema of Deuteronomy 6:4 more times than the Old Testament itself does.
-The Bible nowhere states that God is three as well as one.
-In letter after letter, Paul greets his readers with the salutation, ‘Grace and peace from God our father and Lord Jesus Christ.’
-Peter and John likewise.
-They do not add ‘and the Holy Spirit’ because the Father and the Son themselves mediate grace and peace to the Church.
-The two are ‘one’ in the sense that a son may be one with his father (John 10:30).
+‘From’, apo, normally takes the genitive, whereas ‘who is and who was and who is to come’ is nominative, as if the whole phrase is a name.
+God told Moses that his name was (Heb. ehyeh, Ex 3:14f), or ‘I am’, the supreme being who transcended time.
+Now the future is distinguished from the past by an action: the one on the throne is coming.
+The greeting cannot be trinitarian, since the throne is ascribed only to the first of the three.
+The New Testament is emphatic that God is one (Mark 12:29-32, Rom 16:27, I Cor 8:6, Gal 3:20, Eph 4:6, I Tim 2:5, 6:15f, Heb 2:11, Jude 25), re-affirming the Old Testament’s solitary declaration (Deut 6:4) many times.
+In letter after letter, Paul greets his readers, ‘Grace and peace from God our father and the Lord Jesus Christ,’ distinguishing between God and his son and seeing no need to add ‘and the Holy Spirit’.
+Peter and John in their letters likewise.
+But here the salutation does seem to encompass the Spirit.
+Why he is sevenfold will become apparent later.

-Jesus himself stated plainly that he received his life from the Father (John 5:26, 6:57).
+Jesus himself attested that he received his life, and with it his glory, from the Father, before the foundation of the world (John 5:26, 17:24).
 He was the firstborn of all creation (Col 1:15, Rev 3:14), created before anyone or anything else.
-He received his glory from the Father before the foundation of the world (John 17:24).
-God had brought many sons into being (Job 38:7), but he preceded them; he was the prωtotokos – from prωtos, ‘first’, and tiktein, ‘to give birth’ – in the same literal sense that he was later Mary’s firstborn (Luke 2:7).
-Through him – the one to whom God spoke at Creation – all things were created, both things visible and the invisible world of ‘thrones, dominions, principalities and authorities’, in order that in everything he might be prωteuωn, pre-eminent (Col 1:18).
-God alone has immortality (I Tim 6:16).
-To speak of three persons who are coeternal and coequal, albeit united in purpose, is to speak of three gods – an idea that might have been acceptable to the Roman and Egyptian world but makes no sense in the modern.
-Indeed, ancient polytheism was itself a corruption of the truth that God was one and had many sons (Schmidt 1931, 1939).
+God had brought many sons into being (Job 38:7), but he preceded them; he was the prωtotokos – from prωtos, first, and tiktein, to give birth – in the same literal sense that he was later Mary’s firstborn (Luke 2:7).
+Through him – the one to whom God spoke at Creation – all things were created, including all institutions of authority and power, in order that in everything he might be pre-eminent, prωteuωn (Col 1:18).
+God alone, whom no one has ever seen, or can see, has immortality in the sense that he never came into being (John 1:18, I Tim 6:16).
+To speak of three persons, coeternal and coequal, is to speak of three gods, a notion that might have been acceptable to the pagan world but makes no sense in the modern.
+Indeed, polytheism was a corruption of the more ancient understanding that God, the Creator of the world and father of many sons, was one God (Schmidt 1931, 1939).

 I, today, have begotten you.”

-As the only divine son to live among us as a man, Christ bore witness to the Father, emphasising repeatedly that he was subordinate to him, not coequal (John 4:34, 5:19-36, 6:37f, 8:28, 8:42, 8:54, 10:29, 12:49f, 14:10, 14:16, 14:26-28, 15:15, 17:2f, 17:24, 20:17, 20:21).
+As the only divine son to live among us as a man, Christ bore witness to the Father, emphasising repeatedly that he was subordinate to him, not coequal (John 4:34, 5:19-36, 6:37f, 6:57, 8:28, 8:42, 8:54, 10:18, 10:29, 12:49f, 14:10, 14:16, 14:26-28, 15:15, 17:2f, 17:24, 20:17).
 “My father is greater than I.” “All things have been delivered to me by my father” (Luke 10:22, John 3:35, 17:7) – things that in the beginning he did not have.
-Dying and rising again, the first son of the creation became also the first son of the resurrection (Luke 20:36, Rom 1:4) and was exalted to the highest position of power and authority, at the right hand of power.
-Only then did all angels, authorities and powers become subject to him (Matt 28:18, Acts 2:36, Heb 1:2-4).
+Dying and rising again, the first son of creation thereby also became the first son of the resurrection (Luke 20:36, Rom 1:4) and was exalted to the highest position of power and authority, at the right hand of power.
+Only then did all authorities and powers become subject to him (Matt 28:18, Acts 2:36, Heb 1:2-4).
 Only then did he receive from his father the promise of the Holy Spirit, to pour onto, and breathe into, his disciples (John 15:26, 20:22, Acts 2:33).
 We are priests to ‘his God and Father’.
-Eventually, having subdued the earth, he will deliver the kingdom back to his father: the Son will be subjected to him who subjected all things under him (I Cor 15:24-28).
-For we are Christ’s, and Christ is God’s (I Cor 3:23).
-God is the head of Christ (I Cor 11:3).
+Eventually, having subdued the earth, he will deliver the kingdom back to his father: the Son will be subjected to him who subjected all things under him (I Cor 15:24-28), for we are Christ’s, and Christ is God’s (I Cor 3:23, 11:3).
+God is the head of Christ.
 Although one with God, Christ modelled the obedience of a son and servant.
 On what authority then do we undermine that model and substitute another Jesus, with all that implies for our walk with him (Heb 3:1f, I Pet 2:21, I John 2:6)?